kerryb/enigma/index.md

   set to <code>A</code>, the first letter typed will be encrypted with it in position <code>B</code>.
 * Because the pawls operate in unison, no rotor can move more than one position per keystroke.
-* When a rotor's turnover notch is aligned, both that rotor and its left neighbour are advanced.
+* When a rotor&rsquo;s turnover notch is aligned, both that rotor and its left neighbour are advanced.

 ### Ring settings

-One more complication, then we're done!
+One more complication, then we&rsquo;re done!

-Up to now, we've assumed that the letters were printed directly on the rims of the rotors, but this was not actually the case.
-In fact they were printed on a separate letter ring (or alphabet tyre), which could be rotated relative to the rotor's internal wiring before inserting the rotor into the machine.
+Up to now, we&rsquo;ve assumed that the letters were stamped directly on the rims of the rotors, but this is not actually the case.
+In fact they are on a separate letter ring (or alphabet tyre), which can be rotated relative to the rotor&rsquo;s internal wiring before inserting the rotor into the machine.

 Rotating the ring has the effect of moving each mapping one character forward in the alphabet.
 That might make more sense with a diagram: